how to preserve through transformation

 how to make a Church and a condominium coexist

-Project type: Loft Building Reconstruction, Adaptative Reuse and Interiors
+Type: Loft Building Reconstruction, Adaptive Reuse and Interiors Photography: Luca Vignelli Curtainwall: CK Pro-glass

 171 MacDougal Street